France in the Middle Ages: Louis X, Philip V and Charles IV (1314–1328)

 In 1321, a rumor began spreading through the country that Jews in the employ of foreign Muslim rulers were using lepers to poison drinking wells.
-With the Pastoreux still fresh in everyone's mind, a volatile situation had formed especially as Philip V granted tolerance to Jews and even employed a number of them in his service.
-With the king facing potential disaster no matter what side he took, his health began to fail from stress and he succumbed at the start of 1322, only 29 years old.
+With the Shepherd's Crusade still fresh in everyone's mind, a volatile situation had formed especially as Philip had granted tolerance to Jews and even employed some in his service.
+With the king facing potential disaster no matter what side he took, his health began to fail from stress, and he succumbed in early 1322.

 Having failed to produce a son that survived infancy, Philip was succeeded by his brother (and the youngest of Philip IV's sons) Charles IV (1322–1328).
-The new king faced much of the same problems as his predecessors (namely the quarrels over Flanders and Gascony).
-Having put an end to the chaos in southern France that his brother faced, he turned his attention to Flanders, but then a revolt broke out in Gascony over the unwelcome construction of a fortress on the border by a French vassal.
+Charles faced much of the same problems as his predecessors (namely the quarrels over Flanders and Gascony).
+Having put an end to the chaos in southern France that his brother faced, he turned his attention to the unrest in Flanders, but then a revolt broke out in Gascony over the unwelcome construction of a fortress on the border by a French vassal.
 The king's uncle Charles of Valois invaded the province, whereupon the former declared Edward II's claims to it null and void.
-Although Charles IV's sister married the English king, he still refused to return Gascony and finally came to an agreement to divide it up among the two rulers.
+Although Charles' sister married the English king, he still refused to return Gascony and finally came to an agreement to divide it up among the two rulers.

-Charles was also eager to begin a new crusade in the Levant and had once plotted to become Byzantine emperor.
-He failed to work out an agreement with the Pope over funding the expedition however, and his attention was distracted by the events in Gascony.
+Charles was also eager to begin a crusade in the Levant and had once plotted to become Byzantine emperor.
+He failed to work out an agreement with the pope over funding the expedition, and his attention was distracted by the events in Gascony.
 But in 1327, a French ambassador traveled to Constantinople and found the Byzantine Empire beset by civil wars.
-The following year, Charles IV died, ending any plans for crusades in the region.
+Charles died in 1328, ending any plans for crusades in the region.